-The 2015 session in Charlotte will be held on the campus of UNC-C with the opening ceremony set for the last week in June.
+The 2018 session in Charlotte will be held on the campus of UNC-C with the opening ceremony set for June 24-29, 2018.

 Students, fans, and sponsors honor those who serve by wearing camouflaged jerseys, playing patriotic music, bringing in military displays and family-friendly food and entertainment, and staging military flyovers and parachute jumps.

 The Carolinas Freedom Foundation supports putting American flags in every classroom across the state so children and teens are reminded and inspired by the patriotic symbol every day.